optimaize/nameapi-client-php/README.md

 The result objects returned by the services all have fully documented getters.
 Many input arguments are optional - that means you can start simple, and add more as you need.

-Behind the scenes this service api uses SOAP.
+Behind the scenes this service api uses REST.
 But luckily you don't need to worry about any of the interface detail, you can just use the provided classes.
-The complexity of some of the objects is the reason why SOAP was chosen over REST.

 #### Person input object